 So, how can you develop and refine your skills in identifying the similarities between colleges?

-So, how can you use it?
+So, how can you use the College Fit Worksheet?